apache/mina-sshd/README.md

 * Otherwise, the built-in `Nio2ServiceFactoryFactory` is used.

-**Note:** the default command line scripts for SSH client/server, SCP/SFTP clients are set up to use NIO2 as their default provider, unless overridden via the `-io` command line option.
-The `org.apache.sshd.common.io.IoServiceFactoryFactory` system property does not apply for the command line wrappers since they look for only the `-io` option and use it to initialize the client/server **explicitly**, before starting the client/server.
-Therefore, the default selection process described in this section does not take effect.
+**Note:** the default command line scripts for SSH/SCP/SFTP client/server are set up to use NIO2 as their default provider, unless overridden via the `-io` command line option.
+The `org.apache.sshd.common.io.IoServiceFactoryFactory` system property does not apply for the command line wrappers since they look only for the `-io` option and use it to initialize the client/server **explicitly** before starting the client/server.
+Therefore, the default selection process described in this section does not apply for them.

 ## [ed25519-java](https://github.com/str4d/ed25519-java)